 The scholarships are available to students who are accepted into a course of at least two years duration.
-Prospective applicants should have an outstanding ability in a particular sport and are expected to be active members of a UNSW Sports Club.
+Prospective applicants are expected to be active members of a UNSW Sports Club.
+Each applicant will be assessed on the basis of outstanding ability in a particular sport.
+Consideration may also be given to an applicant's demonstrated ability, leadership qualities, potential to contribute to the wider life of the University, and any social and economic circumstances which might hinder a successful transition to UNSW.
 Applications close late January.